dbashyal/Tips-And-Tricks/tips/Docker_Tips_And_Tricks.md

 docker rm -f $(docker ps -a -q)
 ```

 * If you get error `An error occurred trying to connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/containers/json: open //./pipe/docker_engine: The system cannot find the file specified.` make sure docker for windows is running and check 'Docker for windows services' in windows services.

+> Just noticed that if you setup docker using windows CMD, you will get that error in cygwin bash shell and vice-versa, so looks like we need to stick with one and always use same one.
+So may be better to use the docker cli, that comes with the install, so paths are not messed up?

 On windows 7 to fix above error:
 ```php